 After hearing people ask the questions where are the “Good” Cops, Why “Good” Cops don’t speak out following the incidents in Ferguson, New York, Baltimore, Houston and seeing the DOJ report on Ferguson Police Department.

-I felt compel to do something, to tell my story and the stories of other cops retaliated against after reporting police misconduct, so I started the Cops Holding Cops Accountable Organization, to bring awareness to retaliation against “Good” Cops who report police misconduct, this includes discrimination, and to bring awareness to the Code of Silence, a culture that protects “Bad” Cops.
+I felt compel to do something, to tell my story and the stories of other cops retaliated against after reporting police misconduct, so I started the Cops Holding Cops Accountable Organization, to bring awareness to retaliation against “Good” Cops who report police misconduct, this includes sexual harassment and discrimination, and to bring awareness to the Code of Silence, a culture that protects “Bad” Cops.

 The Cops Holding Cops Accountable Initiative is about supporting “Good” Cops, and Holding “Bad” Cops Accountable